ghackwrench/F256_Jr_Kernel_DOS/kernel/README.md

 7. ON: 640x480, OFF: 640x400 (_not yet implemented_)
 8. Enable gamma color correction

-When boot-from-RAM is enabled, the kernel will search the first 48k of RAM for pre-loaded programs before starting the first program in on the expansion cartridge or the first program in flash.
+When boot-from-RAM is enabled, the kernel will search the first 48k of RAM for pre-loaded programs before starting the first program on the expansion cartridge or the first program in flash.

 ### Support Software